veroxsity/squailor/README.md

    - These come from the model provider via OpenRouter.
 Try a cheaper/faster model or smaller inputs.
 - Exports look odd
    - Switch to Markdown export for better formatting.

+Update diagnostics

+- If an update doesn’t install on Windows, check the startup log at:
+  - %APPDATA%/Squailor/startup.log (packaged builds)
+- You can also trigger updates manually in Settings → Updates.

+—

+## ⚠️ Known Issues

+- Very large PDFs (50MB+) may process slowly depending on the selected model and image settings.
+- On macOS/Linux development, use `npm run start` (the `dev` script sets a Windows‑style env var).
+- Some scanned PDFs may require enabling images and selecting a vision‑capable model for best results.

 —